jaimejim/jaimejim.github.io/_posts/2016-07-15-telegram-bot.markdown

 Telegram has enabled an API for developers to create bots, quickly several implementations popped out, in particular I found [Telegram Node Bot](https://github.com/Naltox/telegram-node-bot) pretty useful.
 I won't repeat what the Github README says, so just go ahead and check it out.

 As it turns out, it was very quick and simple to put together a bot to fetch the task list, find the the due action points, and just send them over Telegram.
-Beforehand I would like to apologize for the shitty code, it works but it isn't pretty.
+Beforehand I would like to apologize for the ~~shitty~~ *suboptimal* code, it works but it isn't pretty.

 ``` js
 // Belvedere Bot 0.1